 If you find HDR content too dark, setting the Color Temp to 'Expert 2', Contrast to 'Max', Gamma to 'Max', and Adv. contrast enhancer to 'High' results in a noticeably brighter image, as shown in this EOTF.
 Unfortunately, the peak brightness remains unchanged, and whites are clipped above about 400 cd/m².

-Note: The 85" model (XBR-85X850G) has a VA panel, and likely has slightly better color volume.
+Note: Though we haven't tested it, the 85" model (XBR-85X850G) has a VA panel, so we'd expect it to have slightly better color volume.

 The Sony X850G has excellent gradient handling.
-There is some slight banding in all shades, but this isn't really noticeable with most content.
+There's some slight banding in all shades, but this shouldn't be noticeable with most content.

 Although some IPS panels can suffer from temporary image retention, this doesn't appear to be permanent, as seen in our long-term test.

-This TV has an excellent response time, but unfortunately, there is noticeable overshoot in most transitions.
+This TV has an excellent response time, but unfortunately, there's noticeable overshoot in most transitions.

 The backlight is completely flicker-free, which is great.
 There is some noise at low backlight levels, but this isn't noticeable, and the backlight never turns completely off.